Nidhah-fazli/pigeon_shop/README.md

 The root URL is set to the product#index page where you can add products and you'll see an empty space on the right hand side of the page for the basket.

+_There are no restrictions on how you complete these tasks, you can remove the current migrations and create your own if you have a different idea of how to structure the objects._

 #### Task 1: